minhvo-dev/minhvo-dev/README.md

 <h2> ✍ About me </h2>

-- 🔍 I am currently finding the 'any' key to close my debugging console.
-- 📚 Todo list: Check out Docker, Angular, Spring Boot, Flutter, Rust and reach level 40 in Pokémon GO
+- 📚 I am currently a last-semester student at Fanshawe College and a part-time Software Engineer at OEConnection
 - 🤓 I have passion for learning technologies.
 - 💬 Pronouns: he/him
 - ✨ Hobbies: reading, travelling and playing Pokémon GO